KATHAK

 and hence the word Kathak means a storyteller who recounted

-mythological tales in the temples and danced them in
+mythological tales in the temples and danced them in a

-of the most comprehensive and expressive languages of
+comprehensive and expressive languages of movement in

-movement in the world.
+the world.

 With